jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 ### Bandwidth Requests via extended resources

 We plan to advertise the node's (physical) bandwidth capacity of the cluster via [extended resources](https://kubernetes.io/docs/tasks/administer-cluster/extended-resource-node/).
-The Bandwidth resource component will send HTTP requests to the Kubernetes API server:
+A bandwidth resource component will be developed to send HTTP requests to the Kubernetes API server regarding the node's bandwidth capacity:

 ```HTTP
 PATCH /api/v1/nodes/<your-node-name>/status HTTP/1.1